sINFsibrae/ArchInstaller/README.md

 systems and there are only german configuration options by now.

 Note: The "Configure Remote Help" menu-option is only available to us.

+## Usage
+Download the Python file via "http://tinyurl.com/crapArchInst", make it executable and execute it.